SebiR/Pollin_NetIO_Clone/README.md

 ## Versions
 ### Original
-> [!WARNING]
-> The original design is flawed in many ways.
-If you want to build this design, you should be prepared for some disappointment!

 * As identical as possible to the original
 * outline and placement of the components as close as possible
 * Assembly plan of the original works